-While the recent amendment to the Code of Criminal Procedure will introduce the immunity application programme for criminal violation of the Antimonopoly Act, immunity applicants will not be entitled to receive any beneficial treatment in follow-on private competition cases.
+While the recent amendment to the Code of Criminal Procedure has introduced the immunity application programme for criminal violation of the Antimonopoly Act, immunity applicants are not entitled to receive any beneficial treatment in follow-on private competition cases.

 10.2 Is (a) a successful, and (b) an unsuccessful applicant for leniency permitted to withhold evidence disclosed by it when obtaining leniency in any subsequent court proceedings?